island-is/island.is/handbook/technical-overview/auth/integration-options.md

 Special care is needed to protect Access Tokens since they may grant access to sensitive user resources.

-Access Tokens should as a rule have a short lifetime.
-Usually no more than 5 minutes.
+Access Tokens issued by IAS have a short lifetime; no more than 5 minutes in production.
 To support longer user sessions you SHOULD request a Refresh Token and use it to refresh Access Tokens when they expire.

 You SHOULD NOT store tokens [in browser storage or even browser memory](https://medium.com/@benjamin.botto/secure-access-token-storage-with-single-page-applications-part-1-9536b0021321), as that will expose them to XSS attacks and token exfiltration.
 Leaked tokens can be more serious than normal XSS attacks since tokens sometimes provide a wider access to user resources then your application exposes.